tnm/redweb/README.md

 Do Stuff
 ---------

-Let's say you want to add a key-value with the number 2 as a key and the name 'John' as its value.
+Let's say you want to add a key-value the number '2' as a key and the name 'John' as its value.
-It's as easy as utilizing the REST resource at:
+It's as easy as utilizing the resource at:

 **/keyvalue/2/John/add**